19th May 2025

 SAF soldiers pictured in Wad Madani.
 January 11, 2025.
 (Photo: Sudan News/X).

-The Sudanese authorities neither confirm nor deny those killed were south Sudanese but said there were incidents involving individuals and have been arrested.
+The Sudanese authorities neither confirm nor deny those killed were South Sudanese but said there were incidents involving individuals and have been arrested.

-Arthur Gabriel, a prominent South Sudanese writer based in the United State of America said:What the Sudanese army did to the South Sudanese ccivilians in Madani is not new.
-The so-called “Sudanese army” has been doing this since 1956 in South Sudan until we left.
+Arthur Gabriel, a prominent South Sudanese writer based in the U.S. said: “What the Sudanese army did to the South Sudanese civilians in Madani is not new.
+The so-called SAF has been doing this since 1956 in South Sudan until we left.
 This army that we never felt represented us or belonged to.”

 Meanwhile, South Sudanese Senior Journalist Atem Simon said; “I find people surprised by the actions of the Sudanese army, which they call violations.
 If there is another name for this army, it is the same violations.”

-Reacting to the incidents, Yakani said the conflicting parties in Sudan not to use politically discontented positions by targeting the rights of South Sudanese refugees across several towns of Sudan.
+Reacting to the incidents, Edmund Yakani said the conflicting parties in Sudan not to use politically discontented positions by targeting the rights of South Sudanese refugees across several towns of Sudan.

 “I strongly condemn the violation of South Sudanese refugees, and human rights by Sudan Armed Forces during the exercise of recapturing, the town of Madani from the Rapid Support Force or RSF.